Last updated on: December 26th, 2023

 If the child is stillborn, dies, or is adopted before the 32nd week after birth, the mother has the right to be absent for 14 weeks after the child’s death.
 The right of absence is extended in circumstances when the mother has pregnancy-related sickness, but only for a maximum of 46 weeks after childbirth.
 The father or co-mother may still exercise their right to be absent if the child is stillborn or passes away before the 32nd week after birth.

 Biological fathers and employees (male or female) who are legal, though not biologically, the child’s parent, is entitled to 2 consecutive weeks of paid paternity leave within 10 weeks after childbirth.

 Based on individual employment agreements or collective bargaining agreements, employees may be entitled to full salary during some of their paternity or parental leave.
 Right to Leave and Daily Allowances for Maternity, No. 872 (as amended) § § 6-8.

-If an adopted child dies before the 32nd week after receiving the child, one of the adoptive parents is entitled to absence for 14 weeks after the child’s death.
+If an adopted child dies before the 32nd week after receiving the child, one of the adoptive parents is entitled to absence for 10 weeks after the child’s death.
 If a child is adopted by a sole adopter, this parent also has the right to start the absence within the first 10 weeks after receiving the child.

 Adoptive parents who are to receive an adopted child in Denmark are entitled to paid leave of absence for up to 1 week before receiving the child if the child does not already have a residence in the adopters’ home.
 The right to absence is extended for up to 1 week if the stay is longer than 1 week for reasons that cannot be attributed to the future adopters.